 - Flat rate or “PFH.”

-For example, if the author makes $8 on every audiobook sale, I get $4 — every time one of their books is sold.
+For example, if the author makes $8 on every audiobook sale, I would get $4 each time one of their books is sold.

-For example, if my share is $4 per book and that one book sells 200 copies in a month, then that one book will make me $800 per month or, roughly $9600 each year.
+For example, if my share is $4 per book and the book sells 200 copies in a month, that one book would make me $800 per month or, roughly $9600 each year.

 Now let’s talk about flat rate or “PFH” audiobook deals.

-For example, if you were getting paid $100 per hour and the book ends up being 10 hours long, you would get a check for $1000 for the book.
+For example, if your rate is $100 per hour (PFH) and the book ends up being 10 hours of audio, you would get paid $1000 for the book.

 Audiobooks are now the fastest growing form of media in the world.
 Last year more audiobooks were downloaded than ebooks.
 Authors are racing to get their books into Audible as fast as they can to take advantage of the growing market.

 Right now there are more than 2500 titles on ACX alone that are looking for a narrator ASAP!

-In fact, the last time that I offered my 5-Day Audiobook Audition Challenge, some participants were getting book offers right after they set up a profile and added an audio sample.
+The last time that I offered my 5-Day Audiobook Audition Challenge, some participants were getting book offers right after they set up a profile and added an audio sample.

 So, are YOU in?